Pilgrimage to Kildare, Chapter V, Wounded and Weary in Kildare

 I had been told that the Anglican Cathedral would be open by 11.00am and with the Bishop in attendance the service was going to be a ‘long one’.
 By mid-day it was raining again so I delayed in good faith that I would have plenty of time to do what I needed at the fire pit.
 I wouldn’t be attending the service, so my plan was to first visit the grounds, complete the fire ceremony and perhaps pop in to visit the Cathedral once the congregation had left.
 By 1.00pm the rain had finally stopped.
 I gathered up the second cross, glass jar, candle and matches and headed out.
 As I reached the cathedral, to my surprise I saw that the service had finished and folk were already leaving.
 I even passed the vicar on his way out!
 I decided to go and quickly find the ancient fire pit and perform the light ceremony for the other cross.

-I must have stayed only 20 minutes but upon my departure, I found that the Cathedral was now locked and so too were the tall entrance gates; leaving me locked inside!
-Now, I am not a stranger to the business of climbing over walls, so I desperately ran about looking for a way over.
-But alas it was just all too high.
-After some poking about near a shed in the shrub area, I saw some familiar Haris fencing and a convenient slant of wood allowing me to scale it safely and drop to freedom into a kids playground phew.
+I must have stayed only 20 minutes but upon my departure, I found that the Cathedral was now locked and so too were the tall entrance gates; leaving me trapped inside!
+Now, I am not a stranger to the business of climbing over walls, so I desperately ran about looking for a way over, but alas it was just all too high.
+After some poking about near a shed in the shrub area, I saw some familiar Haris fencing and a convenient slant of wood allowing me to scale it safely and drop to freedom into a kids playground: - phew.

 On my way there I bumped into my landlady.
 She was doubtful the centre would be open but was happy to accompany me all the same.
 As we were taking a walk around the gardens, one of the sisters saw us and came out to welcome us in.
 Here we spent a peaceful time in silence and meditated around the ‘eternal’ flame.